WITNESS-Motor racing-Covering Senna's death was a grim assignment

 By Julian Linden

-NEW YORK For a young sports reporter, still cutting his teeth in journalism, the prospect of covering the 1994 San Marino Grand Prix seemed like a dream assignment.
+NEW YORK, April 25 For a young sports reporter, still cutting his teeth in journalism, the prospect of covering the 1994 San Marino Grand Prix seemed like a dream assignment.

 While not as revered as Monaco, the San Marino race was always an iconic event for Formula One fans because of its links to Ferrari.